sgtRoberty/NS-tutorial/README.md

 ## The output is written on screen, which I forgot to save.
 Can I estimate them directly from the log files?

-The NS package has a `NSLogAnalyser` application that you can run via the menu `File/Launch apps` in BEAUti -- a window pops up where you select the `NSLogAnalyser`, and a dialog shows you various options to fill in.
+The NS package has a `NSLogAnalyser` application that you can run via the menu `File > Launch Apps` in BEAUti -- a window pops up where you select the `NSLogAnalyser`, and a dialog shows you various options to fill in.
 You can also run it from the command line on OS X or Linux using

 ```
 /path/to/beast/bin/applauncher NSLogAnalyser -N 1 -log  xyz.log